adamwulf/app-launch-guide/README.md

 # Step 0: Read these Books

 Take a few evenings and read through these books.
-They're incredibly helpful for helping you understand the incentives of press/web/sites/buzz/etc, and also give concrete advice and ideas for how to market your app.
+They're incredibly helpful in explaining the incentives of press/web/sites/buzz/etc, and also give concrete advice and ideas for how to market your app.

 - [ ] [Trust Me I'm Lying, by Ryan Holiday](http://amzn.to/1Adie3W)
 	- Awesome book describing the incentives of big press and how to "trade up" from smaller to larger sites